ameliaemahizer/OnlineBookSubscription/README.md

 ake5280 - Amelia Emahizer: <br>

 - **30%:** Created our database and tables within; Added user and search information into the created tables; Created a HomePageView form to connect LoginView and SearchView; Wrote HomeReview code to connect LoginView to SearchView.
 Edited code for others.
-Added several books to arraylist.
+Added several books to the arraylist.

 ajf6238 - Aidan Fitz: <br>